 The holidays aren’t right around the corner — they’re right here, right now!
-Whether you’ve trimmed your Christmas tree already or are still brainstorming your theme, there’s still opportunity to integrate vintage decorations into the decor of your home or onto the needles of your tree.
+Whether you’ve trimmed your Christmas tree already or are still brainstorming your theme and looking for gifts for grandma (see here), there’s still opportunity to integrate vintage decorations into the decor of your home or onto the needles of your tree.

 I believe that decorating Christmas trees with inspiration from the styles of the ’40s, ’50s and ’60s is a great way to infuse intriguing traditions of the past with your own modern creativity.
 And thanks to sites like Etsy and Ebay, finding the right vintage decorations at the right prices is now easier than ever without the hassle of having to dig through thrift stores, yard sales or your Grandmother’s basement.

 Whether you’re shopping for vintage Christmas decorations to add a touch of historic holiday or you want to duplicate a vintage look reminiscent of a specific era, this post has all the information you need to decide which vintage Christmas decorations are best for your tastes.

 Keep reading after the jump for great vintage Christmas tree decoration suggestions that you can buy right now on Etsy and Ebay.
 Plus, background on how and why Americans decorated their Christmas trees the way they did in the 1940s, 1950s and 1960s!

 Vintage and holiday lovers, I look forward to hearing your feedback on this post — especially if you have some insights on the Christmas tree decorations of the ’40s-’60s yourself!